vedant3598/LeetCode-Problems/README.md

 # LeetCode-Problems
-This repository contains the LeetCode problems I have done so far.
-I will continue to add problems that I have solved here as I dive deeper into my career as a Computer Scientist.
-Check back for updates and some cool solution!
+This repository contains the LeetCode problems I have completed so far.
+I will continue to add problems that I have solved here as I dive deeper into my career.
+Check back for updates and some cool solutions!